khaled-badenjki/my-money/README.md

    After that, you should be ready to go :rocket:

-# Design 📐✏️

-# Usage ⭐
-when passing a negative value (for example the `CHANGE` command), you need to pass double dash `--` to signify the end of options, so it would be like this

-    node index.js CHANGE -- 10.00% 8.00% -5.00% JUNE

 # Testing 🧪
 To run the test suite, run this command:

     docker compose run app yarn coverage

+### Notes

+ - I followed **TDD** approach, while keeping an eye on high test coverage (currently it's at 100%)
+ - I followed **Trunk Based Development**, by utilizing the `main` branch.
+To ensure no broken code is pushed to remote, I made use of [husky](https://typicode.github.io/husky/) package to implement a `pre-push` hook, that runs the test suite and only proceed if it's green (it also runs lint as a `pre-commit` hook)
-MyMoney tool was built following **TDD** approach, while keeping an eye on 100% code coverage.
-I have used `mocha` for testing, `chai` for assertion, `sinon` for stubbing and `nyc` for code coverage.
+ - I have used [mocha](https://mochajs.org/) for testing, [chai](https://www.chaijs.com/) for assertion, [sinon](https://sinonjs.org/releases/latest/stubs/) for stubbing and [nyc](https://github.com/istanbuljs/nyc) for code coverage.

-Also, to implement e2e tests, I used `sqlite` to run tests quickly, in memory, without the need to setup a postgresql instance. `sequelize` ORM helped make the code working on both databases without the need for modification
+ - to implement e2e tests, I used `sqlite` to run tests quickly, in memory, without the need to setup a postgresql instance. `sequelize` ORM helped make the code working on both databases without the need for modification

-The table below shows the result of running `yarn coverage`
+### Report

 File                                    | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s
 ----------------------------------------|---------|----------|---------|---------|-------------------